cloudfoundry/csb-brokerpak-aws/docs/draft-release-notes.md

 - S3: There are no default plans defined.
 Plans must be configured through the environment variable: `GSB_SERVICE_CSB_AWS_S3_BUCKET_PLANS`.
 - S3: Allow versioning updates.
 We add the ability to modify the versioning of an S3 bucket, to enable such functionality in step after its creation.
 Once versioning is enabled, it can no longer be disabled as the IaaS will throw an error.
 - Beta tag: all service offerings tagged as beta and will not be displayed by default in the marketplace.
 Set the environment variable `GSB_COMPATIBILITY_ENABLE_BETA_SERVICES` to true to enable them.
-- PostgreSQL: when creating a binding, by default the PostgreSQL connection will be secured via the "verify-full" PosgreSQL configuration.
+- PostgreSQL: when creating a binding, by default the PostgreSQL connection will be secured via the "verify-full" PostgreSQL configuration.
 This will require the AWS certificate bundle to be installed, or it can be disabled by setting "use_tls=false"
 - PostgreSQL: a new "provider_verify_certificate" property allows for the PostgreSQL Terraform provider to skip the verification of the server certificate.
 - PostgreSQL: server can reject non-SSL connections by default.
 Renamed "use_tls" to "require_ssl".
 When the "require_ssl" property is true, it will make the server require SSL connections.
 When false (default), the server will accept SSL and non-SSL connections.
 - PostgreSQL: Enhanced Monitoring.
 Amazon RDS provides metrics in real time for the operating system (OS) of the DB instance.
 Enhanced Monitoring enables all the system metrics and process information for the RDS DB instances on the console.